DevYatsu/ReusableReactFormComponent/README.md

           //an array of the element names that must be removed before posting the data
           //for example here passwordConfirm is removed, this way there is only the password that is sent
-          // and no passwordConfirm which may be useless />
+          // and no passwordConfirm which may be useless

+         redirectFunction={redirect} // (Function)
+         //a function called to redirect the user on another page
+         //should take one parameter which is the url to redirect on
+         //this parameter is to be set in the successRedirectionURL form parameter

+         //only on the component not destined to be used on nextJS
+         //can still be used on nextJS though but I do not recommand it />
     </div>
   );